The Rock Scene of The Sixties

 Yesterdays

 A lot happened during the 60s, not least within the music scene.
 "New Musical Express" covered the English scene.
 For a couple of years I bought NME every week.
-In this way you knew what was happening on the rock scene.
+In this way you were informed what happened on the rock scene.

 A number of people made the decision to catalogue all issues of NME, in this way getting a survey of the time.
 Thanks to all these hard working people!